Skip to main content

 • Trust Account Successor Trustee Certification and Account Closure Request (Form 6829)

-Processing timelines at BECU: Allow 3 or more weeks for account research to be completed.
-Incomplete documentation is the most common cause of delays—submitting all required documents with the initial claim helps avoid additional processing time.
+Expected timelines at BECU: Allow 3 or more weeks for account research to be completed.
+Delays are almost always caused by incomplete paperwork—gathering all required documents before filing the initial claim helps avoid back-and-forth.

 BECU requires several documents to process a claim, including Certified death certificate, Government-issued photo ID for claimant, and Letters Testamentary or Letters of Administration (if personal representative), and additional documentation depending on the account type.
 Certified copies are typically needed—photocopies are generally not accepted for death certificates or court documents.